ggutierrez00/ggutierrez00.github.io/Antenna/README.md

   <img src="fig_current_elements_field.png" alt="Radiated field from current elements" width="420">
 </p>

-**Figure:** Electric field magnitude produced by current elements, illustrating how current orientation influences radiation versus guided-wave behavior.
+**Figure:** Electric field magnitude produced by two current elements equidistant from eachother with opposing polarity.
+This is representative of transmission line field characteristics.
-(From HW 1 — analytical field derivation and numerical visualization :contentReference[oaicite:0]{index=0})

 ---

 ## Near-Field Energy Storage and Reactive Power
 Beyond radiation, antennas store energy in their near fields.
 To investigate this behavior, I analyzed the complex Poynting vector and evaluated power flow through closed integration surfaces surrounding radiating structures.

 This analysis demonstrates that, in the near field, power flow can be purely reactive, corresponding to energy storage rather than radiation.
-This distinction is critical for understanding antenna efficiency, bandwidth limitations, and electrically small antennas.
+This distinction is critical for understanding antenna efficiency, bandwidth limitations, and electrically small antennas (particularly in CMOS integrations).

 <p align="center">
   <img src="fig_reactive_power_surface.png" alt="Reactive power flow surface" width="420">
 </p>

-**Figure:** Closed integration surface used to evaluate complex power flow, illustrating reactive energy storage in the near field of a radiating structure.
+**Figure:** Closed integration surface used to evaluate complex power flow of a particular geometry.
+This exercise demonstrated reactive energy storage in the near field of a radiating structure.
-(From HW 2 — reactive power and near-field analysis :contentReference[oaicite:1]{index=1})

 ---